 What Are the Benefits of CVS?

 CVS can be done early in pregnancy (earlier than amniocentesis), and results are usually obtained within 10 days.
 Getting this kind of information early allows a woman to make choices in the beginning stage of their pregnancy.
 If a woman chooses to terminate the pregnancy after receiving abnormal test results, the termination will be safer than if they wait until later for amniocentesis results.

 What Are the Risks of CVS?

 CVS may carry a slightly higher risk of miscarriage than amniocentesis, because the procedure is done in early pregnancy.
 Infection may also occur.
-Rare cases of defects in baby's fingers or toes have been reported, especially when CVS was done before nine weeks.
+Rare cases of defects in baby's fingers or toes have been reported, especially when CVS was done before 9 weeks.
 This risk seems unrelated to the doctor’s experience or how the test was done.
 Due to this potential risk, 10 weeks is generally the earliest recommended time to perform this test.

 Who Should Be Tested With CVS?